nens/threedi-docs/source/h_simulation_settings.rst

 [friction_shallow_water_correction]  (default =0) (possible values 0,1,2,3)

-In case the friction assumptions based on the dominant friction balance gives a structurally underestimation of the friction, one can switch this setting on.
-This situation can occur in case the flow is mainly distributed based on continuity in stead.
+In case the friction assumptions based on the dominant friction balance structurally underestimates the friction, one can switch this setting on.
+This situation can occur in case the flow is mainly distributed based on continuity instead.
 In Figure 1, the difference between the two type of flows is shown.
-Such a situation occurs for example in a sloping area where filled canals are cutting through in cross slope direction.
-When the correction is switched on, the friction is determined both the classical way and based on averaged values of depth, velocity and roughness coefficients.
+Such a situation occurs, for example, in a sloping area where filled canals are cutting through in cross-slope direction.
+When the correction is switched on, the friction is determined both in the classical way and based on averaged values of depth, velocity and roughness coefficients.
 The maximum friction computed by the two is used.

 It is important to define a depth for which the friction is computed.
-Choosing the correction for the settings 2 or 3 it will define the depth similar to the cross-sectional area limiter.
+When the friction shallow water correction is set to 2 or 3, it will define the depth similar to the cross-sectional area limiter.
 For the value 1 it will use the maximum depth at the edge of the cell.

 .. figure:: image/friction_cont_dominated_flow.png
    :alt: Friction shallow water correction